It’s not for me to say whether I have talent or not. Other people have to tell me that.

 I actually started out in radio.
-I grew up with someone I’ve now known forever—a famous comedian in France—in the same neighborhood.
-He ran a radio program and one day he needed somebody for a last minute substitution, and we came up with this idea where I would play a retired soccer player from Senegal.
+I grew up with someone that I’ve now known forever—a famous comedian in France—in the same neighborhood.
+He ran a radio program and, one day, he needed somebody for a last minute substitution.
+We came up with this idea where I would play a retired soccer player from Senegal.
 We created this role for me and it worked out very well.
 After that, we decided to continue collaborating and created new characters that I could play.
 That’s how my career on the radio started out.
 After that, I did some work for Canal+ and that worked out as well.
-I think I started working with Éric [Toledano] and Olivier [Nakache], the directors of The Intouchables, on their second short film.
-Little by little, I took on more film roles.
+I started working with Éric [Toledano] and Olivier [Nakache], the directors of The Intouchables, on their second short film.
+So, little by little, I took on more film roles.
 They were smaller roles until The Intouchables came along in which I’m in a leading role for the first time.

 The Intouchables has gone onto become one of the highest grossing films of all time in France.
 What is it about this film that’s attracting such a wide audience?

 Well, it’s about optimism and hope.
 I think there’s a general work climate these days that’s based around pessimism and everybody tends to be very gloomy.
 It’s difficult to see positive elements in the world around us now and even for the future.
 It’s comforting to go and see a movie like this where you see something positive.
 There are positive elements in the movie that are within everyone’s reach.
 It’s about friendship and about love.
 That’s something that anyone can attain.

 The Los Angeles Times was quoted as saying the film has some ‘crying racism.’
 Variety proclaimed that yours is ‘a role barely removed from the jolly house slave of yore.’
 I don’t personally share in these views, but how do you respond to that kind of criticism?